Miwon Chemicals (Korea) Market Value

 Pair Trading with Miwon Chemicals

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if Miwon Chemicals position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
-For example, if an entire industry or sector drops because of unexpected headlines, the short position in Miwon Chemicals will appreciate offsetting losses from the drop in the long position's value.Moving together with Miwon Stock
+For example, if an entire industry or sector drops because of unexpected headlines, the short position in Miwon Chemicals will appreciate offsetting losses from the drop in the long position's value.Moving against Miwon Stock

 The ability to find closely correlated positions to Miwon Chemicals could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Miwon Chemicals when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
 So, investors can't just sell and buy back Miwon Chemicals - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Miwon Chemicals Co to buy it.